MobileTeleSystems/syncmaster/docs/reference/server/auth/dummy.rst

 This auth provider allows to sign-in with any username and password, and and then issues an access token.

 After successful auth, username is saved to server database.
-It is then used for creating audit records for any object change, see ``changed_by`` field.

 Interaction schema
 ------------------